galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 # Inference of the differential exon usage

 Now, we would like to know the differential exon usage between treated (PS depleted) and untreated samples using RNA-seq exon counts.
-We will rework on the mapping results ([`GSM461177_untreat_paired_chr4.bam`](https://zenodo.org/record/61771/files/GSM461177_untreat_paired_chr4.bam)).
+We will rework on the mapping results we generated previously.

-We use [DEXSeq](http://www.bioconductor.org/packages/release/bioc/html/DEXSeq.html).
+We will use [DEXSeq](http://www.bioconductor.org/packages/release/bioc/html/DEXSeq.html).
 DEXSeq detects high sensitivity genes, and in many cases exons, that are subject to differential exon usage.

-First, we need to count the number of reads mapping the exons.
+But first, as for the differential gene expression, we need to count the number of reads mapping the exons.

 ## Count the number of reads per exon